 Monitor your pet on this diet for another two to three days, then move on if they're adjusting well.

 4Serve a whole bowl of new food.

 - If your pet reacts negatively to their new food no matter how slowly or gradually you introduce it, there's a chance that their digestive system is sensitive to an ingredient in the new diet.
 Give your a vet a call to see how you should proceed.

 - Take care to ensure that your pet is eating throughout the transition.
 While you of course don’t want to see your furry bestie go hungry, cats especially can end up with liver damage if they go without eating for more than a couple days.

 Which Is the Best Pet Food for My Pet?

-There is a bewildering number of pet foods available on the market today, and it can be hard to find the right one for your pet.
-Overall, the best dog or cat food is determined by the health and nutritional needs for your specific pet, which is why your vet is best resource when it comes to your fur kid’s diet.
+With so many types of pet foods on the market today, it can be hard to find the right one for your pet.
+Overall, the best dog or cat food is determined by the health and nutritional needs for your specific pet, which is why your vet is best resource when it comes to their diet.